 If you have an offline license:

-install the Plugin Packs repository (contact the Centreon support team for its address)
+install the Plugin Packs repository (go to the Centreon support portal for its address)

 install or update the Plugin Packs catalog from your Centreon Central server: